2AJ0/geometric-flower-generator/README.md

 # Geometric Flower Generator

-A beautiful, interactive desktop application that generates mesmerizing, spirograph-like geometric flowers and pursuit curves using Python's `turtle` and `tkinter` libraries.\n
+A beautiful, interactive desktop application that generates mesmerizing, spirograph-like geometric flowers and pursuit curves using Python's `turtle` and `tkinter` libraries.
 *Created by AntiGravity, Idea by AthulJenson*

 ## Features